issalig/galaksija/roms/README.md

 # ROM B
-ROM B has been downloaded from https://www.voja.rs/galaksija/ROM%20B%20Listing%20Scans/ROM_B_listing.htm, then it has been converted to text using and LLM.
+ROM B listing has been downloaded from https://www.voja.rs/galaksija/ROM%20B%20Listing%20Scans/ROM_B_listing.htm, then it has been converted to text using and LLM.
 Of course an intense manual work has been necessary to polish ocr results.

 I have used this prompt in order to avoid short or uncomplete answers:
 ```